Why Most Small Business Brands Look Cheap (And How to Fix It)

 How to Fix It

-Build a controlled color palette:
+Create a controlled colour palette:

-one accent color
+one accent colour

-neutral support tones
+some neutral tones for support

-Mistake #4: Overcomplicated Logos
+Mistake 4: Overcomplicated Logos

 They try to include: